drekka/Alchemic/README.md

 Framework | Description
 --- | ---
-Alchemic.framework | This API.
+Alchemic.framework | This is the Objective-C core of Alchemic.
+It's required for both Swift and Objective-C projects.
+AlchemicSwift.framework | *ONLY* required for Swift projects.
+This framework provides the bridging functions that enable Swift calls to Alchemic to look as similar as possible to their Objective-C macro equivalents.
-Storyteller.framework | [Story Teller](https://github.com/drekka/StoryTeller) is a alternative logging framework.
+Storyteller.framework | [Story Teller](https://github.com/drekka/StoryTeller) is a alternative logging framework I designed along side Alchemic.
 PEGKit.framework | Used by StoryTeller.

 *Note: You will need to ensure that all of these frameworks are added to your project and copied to the __Frameworks__ directory in your app.*